RyanChenYN/ImageInversion/README.md

 # Cite The Survey

-If you find our survey and repository useful for your research project, please consider citing our paper:
+If you find our survey and repository useful for your research projects, please consider citing our paper:

 ```
 @article{chen2025imageinversion,